 On the way back to our car, I had my picture taken at the boardwalk by my travel mate.
 Just look at the gorgeous landscape, definitely one for the album.

-Cuisine stop – Marron Cafe for lunch (Update– as at Aug 2018, the restaurant is closed indefinitely, stay tuned for latest info).
+Cuisine stop – Marron Cafe for lunch (Update– as at Aug 2018, the restaurant is closed, do Google for latest info).

 My lunch order of The Marron on Pasta with seafood was delicious and certainly worth the 1-hour drive from Remarkable Rocks.
 While the crayfish flesh may not have the springy chewy texture of marine lobsters that we are used to, the flavour, presentation and freshness of the dish are spot on.